glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 <div class="note" title="" markdown="1" title="No color">

-You might notice that in the last script above, there is no `else`, and so we never print `I have no idea!`.
+You might notice that there is no `else` in the last script above, so we never print `I have no idea!`.
 This is because `min_difference` is always one of `yellow_difference`, `red_difference`, and so on.

 If we did want to have a case where we print `I have no idea!`, you'd have to add another check beforehand, something like: